TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 !!!Note
 	The new StructType returned can only have the subset of the columns that are passed.
 No new columns should be added.

-The **ColumnSelector** implemetation needs to be added to the startup classpath of the SnappyDataCluster.
+The **ColumnSelector** implemetation needs to be added to the startup classpath of the TIBCO ComputeDB Cluster.
 At the time of table creation, an option with key = **column.selector** and value as the fully qualified class name of the ColumnSelector implementation class should be passed.

 ### Other Optional Configuration Parameters